archaeogeek/wps-pgrouting-workshop/Routing/PgAdmin3.md

 Before trying to work with our routing data in a GIS or web-based map, it's important to understand the structure of the data and what the results of a Shortest Path or Driving Distance calculation actually look like.

-On your OSGeo LiveDVD desktop, doouble-click on the Databases folder, and then double-click on the PgAdmin3 icon to open it.
+On your OSGeo LiveDVD desktop, double-click on the Databases folder, and then double-click on the PgAdmin3 icon to open it.
 PgAdmin3 is a graphical user interface for PostgreSQL.

 Expand "Server Groups\Servers\local (localhost:5432)" and then find "pgrouting" in the list of databases.